Solve the world’s problems.

 When we change the individual’s level of thinking and behavior, this will positively affect the collective.

 The outside-in approach does not work.
-We have this problem of focusing on the outside world problems and then trying to fix them.
+We focus on the outside world’s concerns and then try to fix them.

 Anytime there is a “war” on anything, it is a ploy to take more of your money to fight it.
 According to Universal Law, what we focus on gets more prominent, and what we fight – fights us, which gets more potent, pulling itself into reality.